-14.2.3.7 Management of increased building heights
+14A.2.3.7 Management of increased building heights

 - a.
-Within medium and high density zoned areas, only provide for increased building heights beyond those enabled in the zone or precinct where the following is achieved: - i. the development provides for a greater variety of housing types, price points, and sizes, when compared to what is provided in the surrounding area; - ii. the development is consistent with the built form outcomes anticipated by the underlying zone or precinct; - iii. the site is located within walking distance of public or active transport corridors; community facilities or commercial activities; and public open space; - iv. building design features are used to reduce: - A. significant shading, dominance and privacy effects caused by increased height on adjacent residential properties and public spaces; and - B. the effects of dominance and shading on historic heritage, significant trees, or character areas; - v.
-When considering height increases within 1.2km from the city centre, the economic impacts on the city centre from an increase in height.
+Within medium density residential and high density residential zoned areas, only provide for increased building heights beyond those enabled in the zone or precinct where the following is achieved: - i. the development provides for a greater variety of housing types, price points, and sizes, when compared to what is provided in the surrounding area; - ii. the development is consistent with the built form outcomes anticipated by the underlying zone or precinct; - iii. the site is located within walking distance of public or active transport corridors; community facilities or commercial activities; and public open space; - iv. building design features are used to reduce: - A. significant shading, dominance and privacy effects caused by increased height, above three (MRZ) or six (HRZ) storeys (and-higher within as provided by centres-based Precincts) on adjacent residential properties and public spaces; and - B. reverse sensitivity effects on existing lawfully established non-residential activities. - v.
+When considering height increases within the walkable catchment of the Central City

+Zone, the economic impacts on the city centre from an increase in height are minimised.

-14.2.3.8 Policy - Firefighting water capacity
+14A.2.3.8 Policy - Emergency services

-a.
-Require residential developments to have sufficient water supply for firefighting purposes to ensure the health and safety of people and communities.
+- a.
+Require residential developments to have sufficient water supply for firefighting purposes to ensure the health and safety of people and communities. - b.
+Enable the ongoing operation, use and redevelopment of existing emergency services.